Nadolina/Rapid-curation-2.0/README.md

 - [ ] Better way to parse multiple tags
 - [ ] More flexibility in placement of unlocs
 - [ ] Another post-processing script to quick-align and parse the results to adjust the order and orientation of Hap_2 chromosomes to match Hap_1.
 - [ ] Script for checking for curation statistics; number of breaks, joins, etc.
+- [ ] more flexibility in dealing with sex chromosomes so as to accomodate variable sex chromosome systems (i.e./XY1Y2, etc.)

 ## FAQ
 1. Why won't my PretextMap open in PretextView?